 Revenues for the year ended June 30, 2021 ("FY 2021" or "fiscal 2021") were \$611.6 million, resulting in an increase of \$133.4 million, or 27.9%, from the same period in the prior year primarily driven by acquisitions in the Medical segment and organic growth in the Industrial segment.
 Cost of revenues of \$359.8 million also increased 28.0% compared to the same period in the prior year reflecting the increase in revenues, a \$3.1 million increase in restructuring costs, and a \$3.4 million increase in costs to achieve operational synergies.
-Gross profit increased by \$54.8 million and as a percentage of revenue in our Industrial segment of 1.4%.
+Gross profit increased by \$54.8 million and as a percentage of revenue was consistent period over period for the Company, including a decrease in percentage of revenue in our Medical segment of 8.5%, offset by an increase in percentage of revenue in our Industrial segment of 1.4%.
 There was a net loss of \$158.4 million for the year ended June 30, 2021 compared to a net loss of \$119.1 million during the year ended June 30, 2020.
 The \$39.3 million, or 33.0%, increase is the result of the increase in gross profit, offset by higher SG&A expenses of \$53.1 million, primarily driven by acquisitions in the Medical segment and a \$17.6 million increase in non-operational legal and professional fees incurred to prepare for being a public company and costs related to restructuring, mergers and acquisitions and costs to achieve synergies.
 Also contributing to the increase in net loss period over period was increased net interest expense of \$14.0 million and the negative impact of foreign currency exchange of \$14.0 million offset by a net increase in income tax benefit of \$0.4 million.
 The impact of purchase accounting related to the fair value adjustment of deferred revenue reduced revenue in the year ended June 30, 2021 by \$8.0 million.
-The impact of purchase accounting related to the fair value of inventory increased of for evenues by \$5.2 million for the year ended June 30, 2021.
+The impact of purchase accounting related to the fair value of inventory increased cost of revenues by \$5.2 million for the year ended June 30, 2021.